Mythois/KurvKompisAppGroupProject/README.md

 The test are set up using vitest and should be covering both frontend and backend.

 You can run the component tests by running: npm run test (from the frontend folder)

 - Component tests: The component tests utilize vitest, a testing framework for React components.
 These tests focus on the functionalities of individual components, ensuring they perform as expected.

-You can run the E2E tests by running: npx cypress open from GoCart/frontend/
+You can run the E2E tests by running: `npx cypress open` from GoCart/frontend/

 - E2E testing: The E2E tests employ Cypress, a testing framework for end-to-end testing of web applications.
 These tests cover the functionality of the application from a user's perspective, interacting with the UI elements as a real user would.
 The tests in the end-to-end testing cover the requirements we've set through the user stories for the website's functionality.
-Also tests covering each page are made.
+Also the tests are made covering a page.

 ## Future Work

 If we were to continue working on this project, these are some parts we would considering implementing:

 - Implementing functionality for deleting products you have added to the database.
 This could be a good implementation, although we have chosen to let the managing of the data be done by the developers for now.
 - Enable multiple categories in filtering function.
 This could be done so that people can narrow the searchf or a product down even more, although we do not see the need for this as we already have plenty of options for finding your desired product.
+- Extend test to cover more of the components and the apps functionallity.